jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 I had a co-op placement at Intrafinity (also called School Messenger since they were recently bought over by the West Corporation).
 While there, I migrated content from school websites.
 I also worked on some Javascript and regular expressions.
 I studied Python 3.0 on my own time.
 They hired 20 co-ops and I met a lot of people I normally wouldn't have since they were from a variety of faculties and programs.

-{% include photo.html img="/my-story/pictures/wt1/10-1.jpg" size="40%" caption="While in Toronto, I went to 'Smash at York' and played in the tournament for fun.
-You feel awestruck seeing the players in tournaments online and see them in person." %}
+{% include photo.html img="/my-story/pictures/wt1/10-1.jpg" size="50%" caption="While in Toronto, I went to 'Smash at York' and played in the tournament for fun.
+I saw some local Toronto players you usually see on Twitch." %}

 ## Spring 2016 (2B)

 I arrived back for an academic term in the spring.
 I took CLAS 104, CS 116, Math 135, and Stat 230.
-I loved CS 116 and the logical application of solving questions using Python.
+I liked CS 116 using Python.
 Although Math 135's math proofs were a bit rocky I ended up doing pretty well in the course and by the end I enjoyed the content overall.
 (Mod and complex-numbers and n-th roots were my favourite concepts taught in the course)

 {% include photo3.html img1="/my-story/pictures/2b/11-1.jpg" img2="/my-story/pictures/2b/11-2.jpg" img3="/my-story/pictures/2b/11-3.jpg" caption="I stayed at the Velocity Residence this term.
 The events were awesome there, and I recommend anyone even slightly interested in entrepreneurship to stay for a term and see if it is right for them.
 The dinner events where we could talk to start-ups and other speakers was my favourite part of the residence" caption1="My velocity sweater I got for staying in the residence." caption2="The middle one is a picture of the Communitech sign when I went to their office for a big Velocity dinner." caption3="Mural of the Google logo, since Communitech moved into Google's old building a lot of paintings were left there."%}

-{% include photo.html img="/my-story/pictures/2b/11-4.jpg" size="40%" caption="This is what it looks like inside of the Communitech office." %}
+{% include photo.html img="/my-story/pictures/2b/11-4.jpg" size="50%" caption="This is what it looks like inside of the Communitech office." %}

-{% include photo.html img="/my-story/pictures/2b/11-5.jpg" size="40%" caption="I also attended EngHack and worked in a team with some of my friends.
+{% include photo.html img="/my-story/pictures/2b/11-5.jpg" size="50%" caption="I also attended EngHack and worked in a team with some of my friends.
 We worked on a chatbot that gave Google Maps directions when you put in a location." %}

 ## Fall 2016 (2B)